 The online service includes content imported from other systems.
 Any accessibility issues with these contents are due to the original system.

 The website publishes PDF documents imported from the Government’s electronic decision support system that are not fully accessible.
 The accessibility issues hamper the use of these files with assistive devices.
 The files lack text equivalents, titles and language specifications, and there are some issues with their structures.
-The decision support system will be updated by August 2021, at which time the material produced by the system will be accessible.

 The website contains links to ministries’ publications in PDF format that are located in the Institutional Repository for the Government (Valto).
 Separate accessibility statements have been prepared for the publications and the Institutional Repository for the Government that describe any accessibility issues they may have.